| || |

 | ||Timothy Stark, DC, DACBSP, ICSSD, CSCS, PhD (Candidate) |

-He currently is a full-time lecturer at National University Health Sciences, coordinates the post-graduate educational programs for Northwestern Health Science University for the specialties of Sports Chiropractic and also Physical Rehabilitation.
-Currently, he is the chair of the education commission for the Federation of International Sports Chiropractic (FICS).
-Stark has been using GT since 2002 and has been a GT instructor since 2004.
+He is a full-time lecturer at National University of Health Sciences, coordinates the postgraduate educational programs for Northwestern Health Science University for the specialties of sports chiropractic and physical rehabilitation and is chair of the education commission for the Federation of International Sports Chiropractic.
+Dr. Stark has been using GT since 2002 and has been a GT instructor since 2004.

 | || |